samuelcarvalhodeveloper/NextJs-Typescript-Boilerplate-w-SSR-Eslint-Prettier-EditorConfig-Configured-Testing-Library/README.md

 <h3 id="description">✍️ Description:</h3>

 <p>Some times I need a quick project start up.
-To make this real I decided to create a fast Next Js BoilerPlate to just programme, when this is all you want.</p>
+To make this real I decided to create a fast Next Js Boilerplate to just programme, when this is all you want.</p>

 <br />